sicilian food: cheap, easy and delicious

 Popular places usually require a reservation.
 Do this at least a day in advance.

 One thing I've repeatedly come across: don't pay too much attention to the appearance of a place.
-Remember, it's the food that counts, not the shiny walls.
+In many cases, the best food can be found in an ordinary corner diner, while a polished tourist restaurant can turn out to be a disappointment.

 Sicilian home food in Capo Market, Palermo.A place selling traditional home food in Capo Market, Palermo.